Home » Africa » Zimbabwe Google Maps & Wiki

 The right to vote in Zimbabwe can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: the father must be a citizen of Zimbabwe; in the case of a child born out of wedlock, the mother must be a citizen.
 Dual citizenship recognized: no. Residency requirement for naturalization: 5 years.

-In case if you plan to visit Zimbabwe for shopping, or for business porpuses, it is good to know that the national holidays in Zimbabwe are: Independence Day, 18 April (1980).
+In case if you plan to visit Zimbabwe for shopping, or for business porpuses, it is good to know that the national holiday(s) in Zimbabwe are: Independence Day, 18 April (1980).

-Living with the given conditions, affected by all the civilization and natural harms in Zimbabwe, the population has to face with a death rate of 9.9 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Zimbabwe, the population has to face a death rate of 9.9 deaths / 1,000 population (2016 estimate).

 Top of page